bcperth01/blogV1/readme.md

 5. Allow visitors to add comments to posts
 6. **(Done)** Add a nav bar with a Home Page and About Page
 7. Make the site responsive (maybe)
-8. Figure out how to deploy and do it
+8. Figure out how to deploy and then deploy..
 9. **(Done)** Remove sanitiseHTML attribute from the model - ie no longer to be in the Mongo table Instead calculate it on the fly for the "show" template.
 10. Add a `publish` status/workflow so that only published blogs can be seen by visitors